Help Combat the Summer Heat

 Frozen Fruit Treats

-Watermelon, grapes, blueberries, strawberries, melons, or pumpkins they all work great.
+Watermelon, grapes, blueberries, strawberries, melons, or pumpkins—they all work great.
 Mash the fruit and stick them in ice cube trays.
 Freeze them up and hand them out when it’s hot.
-Another idea, fill the trays with water and mealworms, freeze, and serve.
+Another idea: fill the trays with water and mealworms, freeze, and serve.

-Apple Cider Vinegar has been given to chickens for 100’s of years since it has numerous health benefits.
-It supports the immune system!
-ACV is full of vitamins, minerals, and other trace elements.
+Apple cider vinegar (ACV) has been given to chickens for hundreds of years, because of its numerous health benefits.
+It supports the immune system, and ACV is full of vitamins, minerals, and other trace elements.
 This is particularly useful since chickens are particularly prone to respiratory problems.
-It’s especially rich in potassium!
+ACV is also especially rich in potassium!
 It can also help with fecal odor.
 ACV helps break down minerals and fats!

 There’s no better time than during the hot humid summer to add a little to your flock’s water.

-*1 tablespoon per gallon is the dose I use for a healthy chicken.
-If they are sick I add a little extra
+1 tablespoon per gallon is the dose I use for a healthy chicken.
+If they are sick, I add a little extra.